 Examples of convergent evolution, however, are not evidence of some Grand Plan in the mind of a Designer; rather, they are merely indications that life on earth is limited by the laws of physics—how gravity, light, temperature (and so on) operate.
 In other words, an organism's evolutionary options, while not predetermined, are indeed limited by the physics of life on our planet.
 Thus, successful strategies like "eyes" or "gills" are more likely to occur.

-Cap: 5-15 cm wide; broadly convex at first, but soon with a central depression or vase-shaped; dry; smooth or with minute hairs but not prominently hairy; purplish to purplish brown when young, becoming reddish brown or tan in age but often retaining a purplish margin; often developing concentric zones of color; the colors often breaking up into patches with maturity; the margin inrolled at first, later sometimes becoming scalloped or lobed in places, and faintly lined.
+Cap: 4–10 cm wide; broadly convex at first, but soon developing a central depression or becoming deeply vase-shaped; dry; bald or minutely fuzzy but not prominently hairy; often radially wrinkled; purplish to purplish brown when young, becoming brown to tan in age but often retaining a purplish margin; often developing concentric zones of color; the colors often breaking up into patches with maturity; the margin inrolled at first, later sometimes becoming scalloped or lobed in places, and faintly lined.

 Gills: Running down the stem; close or nearly distant; often forking; short-gills frequent; whitish to yellowish or purplish when fresh and young; becoming pale brownish.

 Flesh: Whitish; very tough; unchanging when sliced.

 Odor and Taste: Not distinctive.

 Chemical Reactions: KOH on cap surface negative to yellowish.